fivetwentythree/exp/content/posts/democracy-america.md

 - Balance between equality and freedom (you need both)
 - Constant vigilance against becoming either anarchic OR despotic

-The thing is, American democracy wasn't perfect — it was deeply flawed, actually — but it was _interesting_.
+The thing is, American democracy wasn't perfect, it was deeply flawed, actually, but it was _interesting_.
 It was trying something new.
 And Tocqueville was like a management consultant showing up to study this weird startup called America and being like, "your business model makes no sense but somehow you're growing 30% year-over-year?"

 The meta-lesson is: democracy is weird, America is weirder, and somehow it kind of works?
 But also might not?
 But probably will?
 Unless it doesn't?